Author: Phil West Posted: 07 June 2017

 2015 McGuinness is back!

-Currently second (behind Joey Dunlop) in the all-time TT winners list, 44-year-old McGuinness is universally respected as one of the greatest ever TT racers and still, although the wins are now slowing up a little (his first was in 1999), regarded as the man to beat – especially in the Senior.
-This was proved emphatically last year when McPint (as he’s affectionately known) stormed to the front from the first lap before smashing the outright lap record en-route to his 23rd win, now just three behind Dunlop.
+Currently second (behind Joey Dunlop) in the all-time TT winners list, 45-year-old McGuinness is universally respected as one of the greatest ever TT racers.
+This was proved emphatically in 2015 when McPint (as he’s affectionately known) stormed to the front from the first lap before smashing the outright lap record en-route to his 23rd win, three shy of Dunlop.